 - a.
 Allowances within Division: there are no allowance restrictions if both combatants weigh-in within the same contracted division. - b.
-Weight Miss Catch Weight: If a person misses the contracted weight and the two competitors are in different weight classes, the heavier opponent shall not exceed five (5) lbs. of the lower weighing - eight spread allowan, s are below the contracted and differential as a large enought differential as a large enought. c.
+Weight Miss Catch Weight: If a person misses the contracted weight and the two competitors are in different weight classes, the heavier opponent shall not exceed five (5) lbs. of the lower weighing fighter. - ight spread are below the contained in this are the contained in this are the contained in this are the contained are not to be contained as a law and the contained are not to be contained as a law are the contained are not to be contained are no c.
 Contracted Catch Weight(s): there is no weight spread allowance between contracted catch weight fighters, so long as both competitors are below the contracted weight.
-Commissions may deny Catch Weight fights if they see the weight differential as a large enough disparity to the safety of
+Commissions may deny Catch Weight fights if they see the weight differential as a large enough disparity to the safety of either of the fighters.